 Fig. 4.
 Effect of bio dynamic compost and bio dynamic compost wash on paniclelength(cm), number of grains panicle-1, test weight (g), and number of tillers (m-2)

-Effect of Bio Dynamic Compost and Bio Dynamic Compost wash on plant population
+Effect of different treatments on plant population

 It is obvious Table 6 that the plant population in rice was firmly affected by various treatment combinations.
 The maximum plant population at initial stage (52) and at final stage(50) was recorded with treatment T7 (T3 + foliar